Buying Guide to Eames Style Lounge Chairs (UK 2024)

 The shock mount is it rubber.
 Not plastic or metal.

 Does it include the Ottoman?
-Take note on this point, some sellers advertise the chair and ottoman separately thus making the initial price advertised online look very attractive.
-It is possible to buy them separately but generally they should retail as a matching set as if you wish to sell it on in the future, having both chair and ottoman makes it a full matching set so more attractive for reselling in the future.
+Take note on this point, some sellers, (including the licenced companies) advertise the chair and ottoman separately, thus making the initial price advertised online look very attractive.
+It is possible to buy them separately but generally they should retail as a matching set as if you wish to sell it on in the future, having both chair and ottoman makes it a full matching set so more attractive for any resale.

 Look at the overall aesthetic.
 Good reproductions will stay true to the original in terms of the angle of the chair and base, (it was designed to sit at a slight tilt backwards of approx 15deg), the shape and size of the armrests, the flowering depth from the seat cushion buttons, the finish on the brackets on the chair back, the thickness of the cushions, the piping and trim.